 Probably not.
 Yeast starters are very resilient.
 If it looks dead (if it is mouldy, smells bad, grey etc. etc.), get rid of the nasty looking bits then try going back to the ‘how to feed your yeast starter’ recipe and feed it up for 2 weeks or so until it is bubbling and smells better.

 Seriously though, I really don’t want to feed it.

 If you aren’t going to make bread for ages or are going on holiday or really can’t be bothered to spend your life caring for mini organisms in your fridge, don’t worry.
 If we go by the principle that water wakes up the yeast and flour feeds it, then don’t add so much water into your mixture, so that it is less active, but still has something to eat.
-Therefore, rather than creating a mixture made from equal parts flour and equal parts water, make a mixture that is two thirds flour and one third water – you will end up with quite a stiff, floury mixture instead of a gloopy one.
-The stiffer it is, the less you need to feed it.
+Therefore, rather than creating a mixture made from equal parts flour and equal parts water, make a mixture that is at least two thirds flour and maximum one third water – you will end up with quite a stiff, floury mixture instead of a gloopy one.
+The stiffer, more floury it is, the less you need to feed it.